 - Check the label on your medication and follow any instructions for safe disposal provided.

-- If there are no disposal instructions on the label, check with your local government to find out if specific disposal methods are required by law.
-If not, take them out of the container and mix them with an undesirable substance, such as used coffee grounds or cat litter.
+- If there are no take-back programs available in your area and there are no specific instructions, such as flushing, take your medication out of the container and mix them with an undesirable substance, such as dirt, used coffee grounds, or cat litter.
 Next, seal the mixture in a sealable bag, can, or container and place the container in the garbage.

 Additional Disposal Regulation Resources: